MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/docker_windows.md

 For more information on Docker and the Docker toolset visit [Docker.com](https://www.docker.com/).

-> The Windows Container feature must be enabled before Docker can be used to create and manage Windows Server and Hyper-V Container.
-For instructions on enabling this feature, see the [Container Host Deployment Guide](./docker_windows.md).
+> The Windows container feature must be enabled before Docker can be used to create and manage Windows Server and Hyper-V container.
+For instructions on enabling this feature, see the [Container host deployment guide](./docker_windows.md).

 ## Windows Server 2016